bsaichary/Azure-Linux-VM-Creation-setup-selfhost-agent-detail-guide/README.md

 Now, using this command login to vm.
-Here the azureuser is the username you can find this in the above screenshot.
+Here the azureuser is the username you can find this in the above screenshot. ensure you replace your detials with pem key file name, username and ip address in this command before running it.
 ```
 ssh -i prometheusvm_key.pem azureuser@4.198.169.45
 ```